Become a Nurse Practitioner: How to Go From RN to NP

 How RNs Can Become NPs

-After you graduate, you must pass the board certification examination in a particular specialty, such as family practice, women’s health NP, geriatrics, psychiatric nurse practitioner, or pediatrics.
+After you graduate, you’ll have to pass the board certification examination in a particular specialty, such as family practice, women’s health, geriatrics, psychiatric mental health, or pediatrics.
 You also need to apply for state licensure.
-Prior criminal convictions, especially for violent crimes, may make you ineligible.
 If you’re uncertain about your qualifications, check your state board of nursing.

-Most RN-to-NP programs take a minimum of two years of full-time study for BSN nurses.
-Part-time programs take longer to complete.
-Many RN-to-NP programs also require or strongly prefer at least two years of experience as an RN.
-If you have an ADN, the path from RN to nurse practitioner may take an additional 1-2 years.
+For nurses with a BSN, an RN-to-NP program requires at least two years of full-time study.
+Part-time programs take longer.
+Many RN-to-NP programs also require or strongly prefer at least two years of RN experience.
+If you have an ADN, the path from RN to NP may take an additional 1-2 years.